environmental-data-science/envdatasci/Readme.md

     environmental patterns and processes at varying spatial and temporal scales.

-3. To use data to model environmental processes of energy and mass transfer.

 Course Format
 =============

-Students will learn the principles of Python programming and environmental data science by working largely independently on weekly course materials conducted in Python.
-Readings will be assigned for both programming and disciplinary content related to weekly themes.
-At least once a week, we will meet as a group to introduce and discuss concepts.
+Students will learn the principles of Python programming and environmental data science by working largely independently on daily course materials conducted in Python.
+Supplemental readings will be assigned for both programming and disciplinary content related to weekly themes.
-In addition, students will have the opportunity to conduct weekly one-on-one check-ins with the instructional team.

 How to use this repository.
 =============

-### If you are a student in G136:
+### If you are a student in EDS 217:

-1. Login to the G136 JupyterHub Server.
+1. Login to the EDS 217 JupyterHub Server.

 	* Our server is located at [https://g136.lsit.ucsb.edu/](https://g136.lsit.ucsb.edu/)